Currently Documented Edition Signature and Seal Markings:

 In addition to identifying the location used here as the title, this text is important also for mentioning the approximate number of printing impressions used to produce this and other designs.

-This winter card design was reprinted and sold or given away in large numbers after WWII.
+This winter card design was reprinted and sold or given away in large numbers after World War II.

 Although printed from the same wooden blocks as the 1937 original, in many of the postwar print runs Rakusan muted the colors, as illustrated above.